Gideon Gleeful: I can BUY AND SELL YOU, OLD MAN!

 - The Lodge: They adore their mother, but Aiden and Mia psychologically torture and gaslight their stepmother-to-be, Grace, which includes Aiden peeping on her in the shower.

 - Run: A controversial aspect of the ending.
 Diane kidnapped and poisoned Chloe for around seventeen years so Chloe would never stop needing her.
 However, after Chloe manages to escape at the end, it jumps forward several years and reveals that Diane is in a prison hospital where Chloe visits her.
-It then ends with Chloe feeding Diane the same pills, which presumably have an equally horrific effect on her body and putting her in hospital.
+It then ends with Chloe feeding Diane the same pills, which presumably have an equally horrific effect on her body.

 - Splice: Elsa and Clive are both abusive to their "daughter" Dren, with whom Elsa broke her own rules by using her own DNA to create her.
 They lock her in a barn constantly and refuse to let her socialize with others, along with being emotionally abusive, and Clive has (apparently consensual) sex with Dren, which falls under Questionable Consent given that he is essentially her stepfather.
 However, experiencing violent aggression as she grows older, Dren turns male and violently rapes Elsa, impregnating her.